econ-ark/econ-ark.org/_materials/BayerLuetticke.md

 tags: # Use the relevant tags
   - REMARK
   - Reproduction
-abstract: "Code that solves models from the paper of Bayer and Luetikke, "Solving heterogeneous agent models in discrete time with many idiosyncratic states by perturbation methods"." # abstract: optional
+abstract: "Code that solves models from the paper of Bayer and Luetikke, \"Solving heterogeneous agent models in discrete time with many idiosyncratic states by perturbation methods\"." # abstract: optional
 authors: # required
   -
     family-names: "Bayer"